Thomas Gerard, 1st Baron Gerard: Member of the Essex faction

-In March 1596 Essex commissioned Gerard to recruit a thousand men to serve in an Anglo-Dutch expedition to Cadiz, which set off from Plymouth in June.
+In March 1596 Essex commissioned Gerard to recruit a thousand men to serve in an Anglo-Dutch expedition to Cádiz, which set off from Plymouth in June.
 Gerard accompanied the expedition as colonel of a regiment of foot.
-The Capture of Cadiz was one of the most severe losses suffered by Spain in the war, with the city itself and the Spanish fleet destroyed.
+The Capture of Cádiz was one of the most severe losses suffered by Spain in the war, with the city itself and the Spanish fleet destroyed.
 Gerard was not paid for his service but he had a small ship of his own, which he used for privateering.
 Over the next two years, he was involved in organising militia forces in Northamptonshire, Middlesex and Hertfordshire to guard against a possible Spanish invasion.
 In May 1597 Gerard was honoured with the post of Knight Marshal of the Household, deputy to Essex, the Earl Marshal.

 In November 1597 Gerard was returned again to the House of Commons as member for Lancashire, although not before Molyneux, now High Sheriff of Lancashire, had his revenge for past slights by sending back the election writ to London on a technicality.
 Molyneux's position barred his standing, and Gerard's colleague this time was Robert Hesketh of Rufford Hall.